ccgarant/ergo-full-node-raspi/README.md

 -------------

+## Donations or Staking

 If you find this tutorial helpful, here's my donation tip jar! #Ergo2Top10

 ![donations-qr-code](/images/wallet-qr-code.jpeg)